-Laurence Platt is a partner in Mayer Brown’s Washington DC office and a member of the Consumer Financial Services group.
+Laurence Platt is a partner in Mayer Brown’s Washington DC office and a member of the Financial Services Regulatory & Enforcement practice.
 He concentrates his practice on a range of matters related to real estate finance, mortgage banking and consumer finance in both the primary and secondary markets.
 His practice includes:

 - Drafting and negotiating agreements concerning: mergers and acquisitions of companies in both asset and stock transactions; loan broker, loan correspondent and whole loan purchase agreements; servicing rights purchase and sale agreements; and servicing and sub-servicing agreements.

 - Counseling clients on federal and state consumer credit laws.

 - Defending companies in connection with federal and state governmental audits, investigations and enforcement proceedings.

 - Assisting in litigation involving consumer class action lawsuits and commercial claims.

 - Advising clients on public policy issues related to housing finance issues.